OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

           Create-TelemetryGpo.ps1
           Deploy-TelemetryDashboard.ps1

-2. Copy the OfficeTelemetryDatabase.sql file to C:\Users\username\Appdata\Local\Temp (%temp%) where username is the name of the user logged in.
+2. From the run dialog type **%temp%** which will open your temp directory then copy the OfficeTelemetryDatabase.sql file into that folder

           This file contains the predefined database settings found in the dpconfig.exe file.